Note on Terror Groups: There exist

 many different definitions of terrorism, but terrorism

 non-state actor; Absence of a state of war

 frighten, or "send a message" to the public or a

 for personal gain).
 The organizations listed on this

-used or attempted to use terrorist tactics, by the
+attempted to use terrorist tactics, by the above

 or endorse violence or any of these groups which are

 intended purely for study and research purposes.

 15 May Organization established from remnants of Wadi

 Popular Front for the Liberation of